Through The Fibro Fog

 • 2 cups broccoli diced, or broccolini

-• 1 cup asparagus diced
+• 1 cup asparagus woody ends removed, diced into 1 inch pieces

 • small handful kale shredded